krux/postscribe/README.md

 * Internet Explorer 8+
 * iPhone/iPad and other WebKit-based browsers

-Curious if a specific browser will work?
-[Run the tests yourself](http://krux.github.com/postscribe/test/test.html) and let us know if you see any failures.

 Note that we do not provide any support for Internet Explorer versions earlier than IE8.

 # Alternatives